akash18501/Codedown-frontend/README.md

    theme and you cannot select the content on the page by dragging the mouse which usually happens on a website.

+date: 14/4/2020
+ *made a analog clock app using html, css and js. took a lot of time in finding a good background